North Campus Media Center

 Provide a safe and welcoming environment that fosters literacy, promotes agency, supports and enhances learning, and empowers effective use of information tools and resources.

 Media staff will send you an email when your book is ready.
 Holds will be processed after 1 full school day.
-Hybrid students can pick up their books right inside the Media Center.
-Distance Learners can pick up their requested books in the main entrance from 8am-3pm, Monday through Friday.
+Distance Learners can pick up their requested books in the main entrance from 7am-3:30pm, Monday through Friday.
 All students will receive an email when their book is ready.

 A set of values that promote personal integrity and good practice in learning and assessment.